G-EDM/G-EDM/control-unit-BOM.md

 # Notes

 The ON/OFF switch is required!
 Limit switches are optional.
-The ON/OFF switch acts as eeStop in the process too.
+The ON/OFF switch acts as eStop in the process too.
 If it is not connected or turned to OFF the process will not start and all motion is blocked.

 # ESP32 note